intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Process/README.md

 # Process
-This tutorial walks you through running linux processes using the Process class.
-It gets the Arduino ascii art logo from the network, and prints it over serial.
+This tutorial walks you through running Linux\* processes using the Process class.
+It gets the Arduino\* ascii art logo from the network, and prints it over serial.
 It also gets and prints the cpu info.

 ## What you'll learn
 * How to pass parameters to your processes